 7. Does my spa need to be compliant?

-Above ground pools and even inflatable pools also need to abide by fencing rules if they can be filled to over 30cm, so check before you get a paddling pool out for the kids.
+Above ground pools and even inflatable pools also need to abide by fencing rules, so check before you get a paddling pool out for the kids.

 8. Do you only inspect home pools?